voorhoede/vue-masterclass-day-2/README.md

 * [Solution](https://codesandbox.io/s/github/voorhoede/vue-masterclass-day-2/tree/exercise2-solution)

 ### Exercise 3 - Composition
 Use composition for `message-list`.
-The goal is to nog pass `messages` as prop, but instead use a `slot` to nest the list of messages.
+The goal is to not pass `messages` as prop, but instead use a `slot` to nest the list of messages.

 * [Solution](https://codesandbox.io/s/github/voorhoede/vue-masterclass-day-2/tree/exercise3-solution)